tengkuhafidz/WebSheets-Listing-Page/README.md

 # SheetySite

-This is a Gatsby template for creating a website based on Google sheets.
+This is a Gatsby template for creating listing websites based on Google sheets data.

 ## Getting Started 🚀